INTERVIEW

 Post-truth is more than simply lying; it attempts to undermine the very notion of truth – that experts can be trusted, facts can be disentangled from fiction and truth is knowable or even matters.
 Since 2016, many of us on the left have wondered how a charmless, treasonous and psychopathic con man could garner the support of half the country.
 Liberals tend to suffer from what I call naïve rationalism — the belief that political behavior, like voting, is driven by a sober assessment of the facts.
 Therefore, the main task of activists and politicians is to present correct data to the public.

 Now that so much of his corruption has been exposed, it is even more baffling that he continues to do so.
 One of the most common explanations is that Americans suffer from a plague of disinformation.
-While that is undoubtedly correct, it doesn’t answer the question a vital question.
+While that is undoubtedly correct, it doesn’t answer a vital question.
 Why does half the population refuse to swallow blatant falsehoods while the other half gobbles them up like essential nutrients?

 Post-truth, in many ways, derives from conservative psychology and serves the aims of the authoritarian leaders they follow.
 If truth is unknowable, that leaves room for the leader to define reality.
 Embracing or being seen to embrace a belief central to tribal identity marks you as a loyal member.